error Service enhancements will be available from June 8 to July 19 for the tournaments. For more information visit here.

 CentrePort/DFW Airport Station –TRE

-• Fans MUST have a game ticket to board the shuttle to the stadium.
+• Riders MUST have a match ticket to board the charter bus to the stadium.

 Downtown Dallas Transit Mall – Red, Blue, Green, and Orange Lines